mattrglobal/oidc-client-bound-assertions-spec/spec.md

 ## URL Construction

-In certain instances it is advantageous to be able to construct a URL which points at an OpenID Connect provider, of which is invocable by a supporting OpenID Connect client.
+In certain instances, it is advantageous to be able to construct a URL that points at an OpenID Connect provider, and which is invocable by a supporting OpenID Connect client.

 The URL SHOULD use the scheme `openid` to allow supporting clients to register intent to handle the URL.

-The URL SHOULD feature the term `discovery` in the host portion of the URL identifying the intent of the URL is to communicate discovery related information.
+The URL SHOULD feature the term `discovery` in the host portion of the URL identifying the intent of the URL is to communicate discovery-related information.

-The URL SHOULD feature a query parameter with key `issuer` who's value corresponds to a valid issuer identifier as defined in [OpenID Connect Discovery](https://openid.net/specs/openid-connect-discovery-1_0.html).
-This identifier MUST be a url of the scheme `https://` of which when concatenated with the string `/.well-known/openid-configuration` and dereferenced by an HTTP GET request results in the retrieval of the providers OpenID Connect Metadata.
+The URL SHOULD feature a query parameter with key `issuer` whose value corresponds to a valid issuer identifier as defined in [OpenID Connect Discovery](https://openid.net/specs/openid-connect-discovery-1_0.html).
+This identifier MUST be a URL of the scheme `https://` of which when concatenated with the string `/.well-known/openid-configuration` and dereferenced by an HTTP GET request results in the retrieval of the providers OpenID Connect Metadata.

 The following is a non-normative example of an invocable URL pointing to the OpenID Provider who has the issuer identifier of `https://issuer.example.com`